 5. Missing/Stolen or abandoned items i.e furniture, beds, wardrobes, tables or chairs

 As a managing agent, we always try to offer tenants the opportunity to address any matters themselves, but there are times when this is either not possible, or they simply choose not to.

 It is important to remember that the landlord is our client and we must at all times act in their interests.
-We do however, always endeavour to act fairly and swiftly and if necessary negotiate or mediate between the two parties, so that we can reach an amicable solution.
+We do however, always endeavour to act fairly and swiftly and if necessary negotiate or mediate between the two parties, so that we can all reach an amicable solution, as quickly as possible.

 In the interest of fairness, we complete a detailed written and photographic inventory when the tenancy begins, and we cross check this when the tenancy ends, taking into account any differences we may find upon check-out.
 As agent for the landlord, we must be able to clearly demonstrate that any deductions from a tenancy deposit are valid and fair, as this will form an important part of any future dispute resolution.